stakater/kubestackplus-docs/content/for-delivery-engineers/gitops/application-onboarding.md

 > Ask admin for Docker and Helm Registry Credentials for pushing container images and helm chart respectively.

+Find Nexus Docker registry URL and Helm Registry URL [here](../../managed-addons/nexus/routes.md).

-Navigate to the cluster Forecastle, search `nexus` using the search bar on top menu and copy the nexus url.
+Alternatively, Navigate to the cluster Forecastle, search `nexus` using the search bar on top menu and copy the nexus url.

 - `nexus-docker-reg-url`: Remove `https://` from the start and add `-docker` in URL after `nexus`.
 This URL points to Docker Registry referred as `nexus-docker-reg-url` in this tutorial for example `nexus-docker-stakater-nexus.apps.clustername.random123string.kubeapp.cloud`.